-The health benefits of Mandarin Essential Oil can be attributed to its properties as an antiseptic, antispasmodic, circulatory, cytophylactic, depurative, digestive, hepatic, nervous relaxant, sedative, stomachic and tonic substance.
+The health benefits of Mandarin Essential Oil can be attributed to its potential properties as an antiseptic, antispasmodic, circulatory, cytophylactic, depurative, digestive, hepatic, nervous relaxant, sedative, stomachic, and tonic substance.

-The essential oil is extracted by cold compression of the fresh peels of these fruits and contains alpha thujone, alpha pinene, beta pinene, camphene, citral, citronellal, gamma terpinolene, geranial, geraniol, limonene, linalool, methyl methylanthranilate, myrcene, nerol, sabinene and terpineol.
+The essential oil is extracted by cold compression of the fresh peels of these fruits and contains alpha-thujone, alpha pinene, beta pinene, camphene, citral, citronellal, gamma terpinolene, geranial, geraniol, limonene, linalool, methyl anthranilate, myrcene, nerol, sabinene, and terpineol.
 Mandarins have a special place in Chinese culture as they were given as gifts to the Mandarins (the name given to Chinese officials under the king).

 Health Benefits of Mandarin Essential Oil

 Apart from being used as a flavoring agent in the food and beverage, cosmetics, soap, oil, and perfume industries, this oil has various potent medicinal uses as well.
 Let’s explore more about those health benefits below.

 May Prevent Infections

 It may protect wounds from becoming septic as well as from other bacterial, fungal, or viral infections.
 It may form a protective covering on the wound and may promote the collection of blood platelets and leucocytes at the affected place, thereby blocking the intrusion of microbes.
 Furthermore, in a 2018 report by the International Journal of Molecular Sciences, the oil itself has bactericidal and fungicidal properties and kills them, thereby adding to this protective effect.